-Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. Little money
+Hyundai Veloster N vs. Mercedes-AMG GT 4-Door Coupe: Big money vs. little money

 The Hyundai Veloster N and Mercedes-AMG GT 63S 4-Door Coupe aren’t natural competitors, but we compare them for one important reason.
-Does magnitudes more money buy magnitudes more fun?
+Does magnitudes more money buy magnitude more fun?

 For the record, neither won this year’s award for Best Car To Buy.